Blog / Research

 Case Example: How Early Qualitative Research Saved Time and Money

 A SaaS startup planned a new feature aimed at boosting user engagement.
-Instead of jumping straight to development, they conducted 10 in-depth user interviews.
+Instead of jumping straight to development, they conducted a round of in-depth user interviews.
 The result?
 They uncovered a fundamental misunderstanding of user workflows that invalidated their core assumption.

 Summary and Call to Action